Intelligence Inertia: Physical Isomorphism and Applications: A Micro-Physical Model of Computational Resistance

 The mathematical necessity of this hyperbolic form originates from the fundamental non-commutativity of the system's operators on the \textbf{R-S Manifold}.
 Because the operators obey the commutation relation $[\hat{S}, \hat{R}] = i\mathcal{D}$, the imaginary unit $i$ enforces a strict \textbf{phase orthogonality} between rule-maintenance and state-expression \cite{dirac1925fundamental}.

-The Pythagorean relationship $l^2 = l_S^2 + l_R^2$ established in Eq. (\ref{eq:pythagorean}) is the geometric expression of this orthogonality within the system's logical budget.
-It dictates that as the \textbf{Rule Action ($l_R$)} increases to sequester more of the system's capacity, the \textbf{Observed State Action ($l_S$)} available for external entropy transfer must follow a square-root contraction: $\sqrt{1-\rho^2}$.
+The Pythagorean relationship $l^2 = l_S^2 + l_R^2$ established in Eq. (\ref{eq:pythagorean}) is the geometric expression of this orthogonality under the strict condition of a \textbf{compute-bound substrate}.
+It dictates a rigid zero-sum trade-off: assuming the system lacks surplus energy to simultaneously expand both axes, as the \textbf{Rule Action ($l_R$)} increases to sequester more of the system's fixed capacity, the \textbf{Observed State Action ($l_S$)} available for external entropy transfer must inevitably follow a square-root contraction: $\sqrt{1-\rho^2}$.
 This is the only stable solution that satisfies the conservation of logical action while respecting the mutual exclusivity of rules and states.
 Thus, the ``Computational Wall'' is not an engineering failure but a geometric requirement for any agent striving to maintain causal consistency at the resolution $\mathcal{D}$.